Mousse10/Anaconda/README.md

 ## Results

-After making the updates mentioned above in regards to the Thomas High School math and reading scores, we ran an updated District Summary in order to see how these changes affected the overall results of the seven school district metrics.
+After making the updates mentioned above in regards to the Thomas High School math and reading scores, we ran an updated District Summary and School Summary in order to see how these changes affected the overall results of the seven school district metrics.

+### District Summary

  - The total number of students remained the same at 39,170 total students in the data set.
  - The total budget also remained the same at $24,649,428 after the changes.